kylpo/notes/Images.md

 Style with backgroundImage, etc is background image.
 Because the inner View should be the one defining things like centering and margin/padding, not the some Image component...

+Considerations:
+Image

+background
+foreground/content
+svg (separate from image)

+Questions to answer:

+What to load?
+When to load?
+How to load?
+How does it scale?

 # Deferred vs Lazy Load
 - Deferred will load every non-main image (usually below the fold) after page load
   - Necessary for those long, anchor-linked, single page sites